dsl-logo

 • You are a sole trader, partnership, trust or company with a valid ABN

-• You are an Australian citizen or permanent resident with a residential address in Australia; and
+• You are an Australian citizen or permanent resident with a residential address in Australia

-• Your business is registered for GST and has been operating for at least 12 months; and
+• Your business is registered for GST and has been operating for at least 6-12 months (minimum trading requirements vary by lender)

-• You intend to use the overdraft for business purposes, and
+• You intend to use the overdraft for business purposes

 How to apply for a business overdraft

-You can apply for a business overdraft with most financial institutions that offer business banking.
-However, many borrowers prefer non-bank and specialist lenders due to the fast approval time and access to funds offered by these companies.
+You can apply for a business overdraft online with most lenders.
+Many borrowers prefer non-bank and specialist lenders due to the fast approval time and access to funds offered by these companies.

 Ready to compare business overdrafts?